How to Murder a Prize-Winning Dog and Get Away with It

 “You can easily find the Doberman that made the news,” she continues.
 “The dog was in some way poisoned or doped.
 The problem was that [the owners] reported it but a couple of days later they stopped answering the phone and wouldn’t come outside to talk to the media.
 There’s quite a bit of pressure not to whistleblow in this environment because it makes everyone else look bad.
 With these incidents, it may be a personal rivalry, it may be somebody who’s just lost the plot.”

-And weirdly, the only lead may point back towards Belgium, at a cat-killer operating in the neighbourhood where Jagger was found dead.
+And weirdly, the only lead may point back towards Belgium, at a cat-killer operating in the neighborhood where Jagger was found dead.
 Speaking to The Times in March 2015, local Lauw resident Els van Marsenille said three of her cats had been killed since January, with her “terrified neighbours” losing two.
-And according to local vet Patrick Jans, all bodies showed “symptoms suggestive of intoxication”.
+And according to local vet Patrick Jans, all bodies showed “symptoms suggestive of intoxication.”

 We’ll see how that goes.
 Jagger’s UK-based owners, Dee Milligan-Bott and Jeremy Bott, declined to speak to us for the piece.
 They were getting ready for the show, with another dog.